WellAndGood/Vibe-Musical/README.md

    ## Credits
-    The project has been assigned to me by the Carleton University Coding Bootcamp, our instructor and the TA's
+    The project has been assigned by the Carleton University Coding Bootcamp, our instructor and the TA's